 The southeast coast has a series of “adjoining bays with picturesque beaches separated by granite boulders and backed by tropical forests”.
 The beaches along the coast have big waves and powerful undertow.
 They’re too dangerous for swimming.

 The hike through the jungle to Anse Cocos is said to include a challenging “rock-hopping” experience.
-During my day trip, the rocks were wet and slippery, and forest trails too muddy to hike.
+During my day trip, the rocks were wet and slippery, and forest trails were much too muddy to hike.

 “Driving a car on La Digue can be difficult.
 Roads were originally designed for bicycles.
 Cars going against each other must slide off the road with two wheels in the sand.”